Warisaliganj (community development block): Administration

 Warisaliganj is divided into 25 wards for which elections are held every 5 years.
 The nagar parishad has total administration over housing, supplying basic amenities like water and sewage.
-It is also authorized to build roads within the town's limits and impose taxes on properties.
+It is also authorised to build roads within the town's limits and impose taxes on properties.
 Warisaliganj is part of Bihar's Warisaliganj legislative constituency.
 This area also includes Pakri Barawan and Kashichak.
 It also comes under the Nawada Lok Sabha constituency.
 Aruna Devi is the area's incumbent MLA, representing the legislative constituency of Warisaliganj.

 Economy

 The market consists of several big and small merchants.
 Due to being Indian Railway's, only rack point for freight cars in the whole district, the town has many wholesale spots.
 Warisaliganj was one of Bihar's famous industrial areas, having sugar and cotton mills until a few years ago.
 Nowadays, the famous Mohini sugar mill, situated on the outskirts of the town, is closed and shifted to BIADA.
+Adani Group is going to invest Rs 1400 crore through Ambuja Cement Limited on the same land which is owned by BIADA.
+The Adani group will set up a cement grinding unit for which BIADA has allotted land for this unit.
 Some small-scale industries are still present in different villages nearby.